 View basket (0 items $0.00)

-Save Your Wrists in Yoga Practice
+Yoga for the Wrists: How to Protect Your Wrists in Yoga Practice

-The wrist is one of the most delicate joints in the body.
+One of the most common complaints for beginning yoga students is that their wrists hurt when doing yoga.
+And no wonder: The wrist is one of the most delicate joints in the body.
 I remind my students at least once a week that the human body has evolved to walk upright, freeing the wrists and hands from clomping around on all fours like our very distant ancestors.

 And yet, in modern yoga, we are down on hands and knees quite often, with poses such as Marjarasana (Cat/Cow Pose), Hunting Dog Pose, and much more challenging poses for wrist integrity, strength, and flexibility such as Chaturanga Dandasana (Staff Pose), Adho Mukha Svanasana (Downward-Facing Dog) and Urdva Mukha Svanasana (Upward-Facing Dog) poses, and even Adho Mukha Vrksasana (Handstand)!
 We are often asking a lot of our wrists, and for some it may be too much.